hzGitHub/academic-kickstart/content/home/about.md

 # Biography

-I am a Ph.D. candidate at Center for Modeling, Simulation, & Imaging in Medicine, Mechanical, Aerospace, and Nuclear Engineering Department, Rensselaer Polytechnic Institute, and currently seeking a full-time position as a software engineer or simulation research engineer in robotic-assisted surgery or robotics simulation.
+I am a Ph.D. at Center for Modeling, Simulation, & Imaging in Medicine, Mechanical, Aerospace, and Nuclear Engineering Department, Rensselaer Polytechnic Institute, and currently seeking a full-time position as a software engineer or simulation research engineer.
-My research is focusing on developing advanced modeling, simulation technology for virtual surgery, and transitioning those technologies to surgical training and planning in clinical practice.
-My research interests include multi-physics simulation, rigid/soft body modeling, topology change management, algorithm acceleration for real-time interactive simulation, interactive GUIs design and etc.
+My research is focusing on developing advanced modeling, simulation technology for bridging the reality gap between simulation and real world, specifically surgical and robotical simulation.
+My research interests include physics simulation, rigid/soft body simulation, collision detection, contact response, robotics simulation, high performance computing for real-time interactive simulation, interactive GUIs design and etc.
 I am proficient in several programming languages, such as C++/C and Python, and have solid knowledge of data structures, algorithms.
+I have strong working experience of OpenGL, QT, VTK and Game Engines.